 , the western coast is narrower than the eastern coast.

-Physiography of India also includes the Indian islands that count up to 247 islands, of which 204 lie in the Bay of Bengal and the remaining in the Arabian Sea and Gulf of Mannar
+, out of which 204 islands lie in the Bay of Bengal and the remaining lie in the Arabian Sea and the Gulf of Mannar

 .
 The main islands of India are the Lakshawadeep

 in the Arabian Sea and the Andaman and Nicobar Islands